Here are a few answers to the questions we’re being asked frequently

 - Place D’Youville: skating with Bonhomme, Calgary Stampede Flapjack Breakfast

 I’d like to see Bonhomme during the Carnival.
 Where should I go?

 Bonhomme will be on hand for all major Carnival activities, notably during the special weekend activities (e.g., parade, canoe race, snow bath, etc.).
 From start to finish, he’ll be walking around everywhere on the sites.
 Three nights a week, he’ll also be skating at Place D’Youville.
 Feel free to ask at the Info-Carnival stand on the plains of Abraham.

-The school kit is available on our Web site in “Carnival at school/Game books”.
+The school kit is available on our Website in “Carnival at school/Game books”.
 Just print it out and make photocopies for your students.

-No special access will be available for the mobility impaired because all sites will be outside.
+No special access will be available for those with reduced mobility because all sites will be outside.
 Nonetheless, to ensure security and site access, snow and ice will be cleared from all routes to the different activities.
 Access is allowed but the sites will hardly be accessible.
 There will also be washrooms for the disabled near the plains of Abraham, at La Maison de la Découverte.
 For security reasons, all motorized vehicles are prohibited on the Carnival sites.
 If you have special needs, please let us know by writing us.

 For most activities, you won’t have to book ahead.
 Be sure to read through the program.
 If you have any specific questions, phone the Info-Carnaval line at 1-866-422-7628.

 Where can I buy Carnival decorations and souvenirs?